 #8 Don’t try to do everything in one day

-Allocate certain tasks for specific days to reduce the workload and time spent on household chores.
-Dividing up chores by days, rather than having one specific day for chores, will help to reduce strain and manage your energy levels better.
+Most important of all is to allocate certain tasks for specific days to reduce the workload and time spent on household chores.
+Dividing up chores by days, rather than having one specific day for chores, is a cleaning hack that will help to reduce strain and manage your energy levels better.
 It can also be beneficial to explain to other household members that if some of the chores can be shared between you, you may have more time and energy to spend with them.

-Do you have any household tips and tricks that we’ve left out?
+Do you have any household cleaning hacks that we’ve left out?
 Get in touch and let us know.